Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

 \subsection{A roadmap of our arguments}

-There are two main ingredients in our proofs of the above results: geometry of the geodesics in exponential LPP, and the TASEP as seen from a second-class particle.
+There are two main ingredients in our proofs of the above results: geometry of geodesics in exponential LPP, and TASEP as seen from an isolated second-class particle.

-For each $\rho\in(0,1)$ there is a (density $\rho$) stationary distribution for TASEP, where for each site there is a particle with probability $\rho$ and a hole with probability $1-\rho$ independently (i.e.\ i.i.d.\ Bernoulli).
-Such i.i.d.\ Bernoulli TASEP corresponds to a growing interface in $\Z^2$, which (when rotated by $\pi/4$) is a random walk at any time.
-Dividing the interface into two competing clusters, this gives a competition interface which corresponds to a semi-infinite geodesic; see e.g. \cite{ferrari2009phase, pimentel2016duality}.
-On the other hand, in TASEP such a competition interface corresponds to a second-class particle.
-Thus, the environment seen from a semi-infinite geodesic corresponds to TASEP as seen from a single second-class particle.
+For each $\rho\in(0,1)$ there is a (density $\rho$) stationary distribution for TASEP, where for each site there is a particle with probability $\rho$ and a hole with probability $1-\rho$ independently (i.e.\;i.i.d.\;Bernoulli$(\rho)$).
+Such i.i.d.\;Bernoulli TASEP corresponds to a growth process in $\Z^2$, which (when rotated by $\pi/4$) is a random walk at any time.
+Dividing the interface into two competing clusters, this gives a competition interface which corresponds to a semi-infinite geodesic in LPP; see e.g. \cite{ferrari2009phase, pimentel2016duality}.
+On the other hand, such a competition interface corresponds to a second-class particle in TASEP.
+Thus, the environment seen from a semi-infinite geodesic corresponds to TASEP as seen from an isolated second-class particle.
+Connections between TASEP and LPP will be discussed in details in Section \ref{sec:prelim}.

-We will first construct the limiting distribution $\nu^\rho$ in Section \ref{sec:limit-dist}, using the stationary measure of TASEP as seen from a single second-class particle, as described in \cite{ferrari1994invariant}; we then prove Proposition \ref{prop:lawofone} and \ref{prop:turning} assuming the convergence results.
+We will construct the limiting measure $\nu^\rho$ in Section \ref{sec:limit-dist}, using the density $\rho$ stationary measure of TASEP as seen from an isolated second-class particle, as described in \cite{ferrari1994invariant} and to be studied in Section \ref{ssec:2cp-sta-def}; we then prove Propositions \ref{prop:lawofone} and \ref{prop:turning} in Section \ref{sec:limit-dist} assuming the convergence results.